rachel-o-donnell/Mythology-Quiz/README.md

 Fix bug of not displaying the next question" needed to inscrease currentquestion index in next button call and declare the variable outside of the choose next question function

+fa-solid was at 0 5px 10px so would not manipulate with margin- right (I renamed them panel-elements)

+major overhaul of html structure - trying to get panel to separate and run on the same line but after fixing home by adding the display flex the user icon still runs lower than the others .
+Tried flex end but that doesnt move it and when I apply that to the others they move way too low.
+--- !!!!!!!!cone back to this I think

 TO BE FIXED:
 html dropdown styling does not work.
 IS IT BECAUSE I CHANGED TO FORM???

 ---

 ## RESOURCES USED: